Louis Farrakhan Warns Donald Trump To REPENT For Sins, Tells Americans 'TRUMP IS YOUR REFLECTION'

 “Mr. President, you won’t make America great again, not in our time.
 She [America] became great killing Native Americans.
 She became great enslaving us, bringing us from Africa into America to work the cotton fields.
 You’re not going to get that opportunity back anymore.”

-According to the Southern Poverty Law Center (or SPLC), the Nation of Islam’s inception occurred in 1930s Detroit.
-Its sole purpose was aimed at liberating African Americans from “servitude” to white dominance.
+According to the Southern Poverty Law Center, the Nation of Islam’s inception occurred in 1930s Detroit.
+Its sole purpose was aimed at liberating African-Americans from “servitude” to white dominance.

 The NOI, under Louis Farrakhan, teaches his congregation that blacks are, by nature of existence, superior over their white counterparts, a notion that is called “bizarre” theology by the SPLC.
 As the source suggests, establishment Muslims push back against Farrakhan’s radical teachings while others castigate the organization for using hateful and divisive rhetoric to advocate separatist principles.